 3. A Far Wilder Magic by Allison Saft

 That is until the ancient beast Hala is spotted.
-Marksmen and alchemists from far and wide team up to hunt this magical creature in the pursuit of fame and fortune.
-Wes and Maggie, the most unlikely pair, come to understand each other’s personal motives and rely on each other’s abilities to achieve their goals.
+Wes and Maggie, the most unlikely pair, come to understand each other’s personal motives and team up to hunt this magical creature in the pursuit of fame and fortune.
 A highly atmospheric and emotional story of two outcasts discriminated against for their religion, culture and backgrounds.

 Originally published: March 8, 2022